-Exams and/or quizzes will be used to gage your understanding of the course material.
+Exams and/or quizzes will also be used to gauge your understanding of the course material.
 The testing (exams and quizzes) schedule is located on the tentative daily schedule, but unscheduled quizzes may be given to assess your understanding of the chapter materials.
-Please come to class having read the chapter we are covering.
+Please come to class having read the chapter being discussed.
 Exams and quizzes may include various question formats.